 Table of Contents

 Let’s face it, your personal finances affect all aspects of your life.
 One way to create a solid financial foundation for yourself is to work through our financial planning checklist to help make sure you are covering all your bases.
-Understanding the details of your financial life can potentially increase your peace of mind and offer you a greater sense of security.
+Understanding the details of your financial life can potentially help increase your peace of mind and offer you a greater sense of safety.

 The following financial checklist is intended to provide general information to help you review your finances.
 We understand that everyone's situation is different, so the items in the checklist are not necessarily by priority or in a specific order.